 How Much Does A Bumper Replacement Cost?

 If the damage is so extensive that you need to replace the bumper, you can expect a cost of anywhere from $500 to $2,000 or more to have it replaced and painted, depending on the type of vehicle you drive.

 Front bumpers are usually slightly more expensive than rear bumpers, but it depends on what car you drive.

 When you buy a new bumper, they often come unpainted, so you also have to repaint the entire bumper, which is quite expensive.
-You may also need to purchase additional parts, such as fog lights which can increase costs.
+You may also need to purchase additional parts, such as fog lights, which can increase costs.

 Bumper Repair vs. Replacement: What are the Differences?

 You don’t always need to have a bumper replaced.
 If there is damage to the bumper, you may be able to have it repaired instead.
 Minor blemishes and damage can be repaired through several different methods.
-We will discuss these methods in-depth later in the article.
+I will discuss these methods in-depth later in the article.
 If you can have the bumper repaired, you are going to have a much lower cost than if it needs to be replaced.

 Bumper replacement will be recommended any time there’s severe damage.
 If the bumper has large holes or deep cracks in it, there might be no way to repair it.